Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 This historic district has been carefully maintained with a mix of independent shops and restaurants and it has a lovely old world feel to it.

-For lunch in Hayes try El Dos De Oros, a popular Mexican restaurant.
-Alternatively, try the Garden Grille & Bar.
+For lunch in Hays try El Dos De Oros, a popular Mexican restaurant.
+Alternatively, try the Garden Grille & Bar where we had a light lunch.

 A statue of a Wild West figure in Hays, Kansas town.